openstack/keystone-specs/specs/template.rst

 A detailed description of the problem:

-* For a new feature this might be use cases.
+* For a new feature, this might be use cases.
 Ensure you are clear about the actors in each use case: End User vs Deployer

-* For a major reworking of part of the code it would describe the problems in that feature that are being addressed.
+* For a major reworking of part of the code, it would describe the problems in that feature that are being addressed.

+This section should clearly communicate *why* it is desirable for the community to have a solution to the issue.

 Proposed Change
 ===============